Correlation and Data-Analysis Distinctiveness of Time-Delay Interferometry Configurations: Performance in inferring MBBH signal

 Although the average sensitivities of the optimal science channels are identical, the response to a specific GW signal can vary across TDI configurations due to differences in transfer functions and noise characteristics.
 To eliminate such differences and facilitate direct comparison, we define the noise-whitened waveform as

 where $\Delta t$ is the sampling interval, and $\mathcal{F}$ and $\mathcal{F}^{-1}$ denote the Fourier and inverse Fourier transforms.
+The noise PSD $S_{n,\mathrm{TDI}} (f)$ is computed using an analytical model in which the arm lengths are fixed at their instantaneous values at the midpoint of the observation.
+This approximation does not exactly match the time-dependent delays involved in constructing the GW signal $h_\mathrm{TDI}(t)$, particularly near response nulls, and therefore may lead to incomplete cancellation of the null-induced features after whitening.
+In practice, the PSD is typically estimated directly from the data, often by segmenting the time series and averaging over multiple segments.
+Several effects—such as stochastic fluctuations in the spectrum, finite frequency resolution, time-varying arm lengths, averaging procedures, and spectral leakage—can further limit the accuracy of the whitening process.
+As a result, the residual modulations observed around the null frequencies can also reflect limitations in estimating the PSD of the TDI channels.
 We set $\Delta t = 0.5$ s, with interpolation applied during the TDI process \cite{Shaddock:2004ua,Bayle:2019dfu}.
 Figure~\ref{fig:TDI_whitened_waveform_td_light} presents the whitened waveforms obtained from various TDI optimal channels.
 The GW signal is generated using the SEOBNRv5HM waveform model \cite{Pompili:2023tna}, and TDI operations are carried out using the \textsf{SATDI} \cite{Wang:2024ssp}.
 The source is a binary with component masses $m_1 = 3 \times 10^4\,M_\odot$ and $m_2 = 10^4\,M_\odot$ (in the source frame).
 It is placed at redshift $z = 0.2$, corresponding to a luminosity distance of $d_L = 1012.3$ Mpc \cite{Planck:2018vyg,Astropy:2013muo}.
 This relatively nearby distance—though lower than typical astrophysical expectations—is chosen to boost the signal-to-noise ratio and highlight differences across TDI configurations.
 GW emitted in its merger and ringdown phases could reach frequencies above 0.1 Hz, thereby falling into high-frequency regime of LISA sensitive band.